sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ![](./images/intro_pic_1.png)

-Machine learning techniques allow computers to automatically learn from a dataset and improve its performance from experiences and enables them to predict things in a new situation without being explicitly programmed.
-Machine learning algorithms bring computer science and statistics together to build mathematical models from our dataset that is known as training data and use these models for future decision.
+Machine learning techniques allow computers to automatically learn from a dataset and improve their performance from experiences and enable them to predict things in a new situation without being explicitly programmed.
+Machine learning algorithms bring computer science and statistics together to build mathematical models from our dataset that is known as training data and use these models for future decisions.
 The diagram below shows the ML algorithm:

 ![](./images/intro_pic_2.png)

 ## History
-The base idea behind machine learning has a long history, But the term of machine learning was first used by Arthur Samuel in 1959.
+The base idea behind machine learning has a long history, But the term machine learning was first used by Arthur Samuel in 1959.
 Below we can see a timeline of ML in brief:

 *   **1834:** Charles Babbage made the first computer that could be programmed by punched cards and all modern computers followed its logical structure.
 *   **1936:** Alan Turing gave a theory about how machines can execute a set of instructions.